Autocapture

 Amplitude offers two primary ways to capture events:

 For example, imagine you're releasing a new feature and don't have the time to implement precision tracking.
 Autocapture can serve as a safety net for collecting baseline metrics and answering engagement questions.
-Once you have these insights and want to go deeper, you can work with your team to implement precisely tracked events and get the best of both worlds.
+After you have these insights and want to go deeper, you can work with your team to implement precisely tracked events and get the best of both worlds.

 Optimize your event volume